-8.3.3 Partial-Array Refresh
+8.6.3 Partial-Array Refresh

 Partial-array refresh (PAR) restricts refresh operation to a portion of the total memory array.
 This feature enables the device to reduce standby current by refreshing only that part of the memory array required by the host system.
 The refresh options are full array, one-half array, one-quarter array, one-eighth array, or none of the array.
 The mapping of these partitions can start at either the beginning or the end of the address map.
 READ and WRITE operations to address ranges receiving refresh will not be affected.
 Data stored in addresses not receiving refresh will become corrupted.
-When additional portions of the array need to be re-enabled, the new portions are available immediately after the completion of the WRITE cycle that updates the RCR with the new configuration.
+When re-enabling additional portions of the array, the new portions are available immediately upon writing to the RCR.

-8.3.4 Deep Power-Down Operation
+8.6.4 Deep Power-Down Operation